yongkangjiang96-lab/Automated-Protein-Searching-APS-/README.md

 | 6 | Optional weighted positive-reference update for a later cycle | Disabled for the reported one-cycle study |
 | 7 | Validation, manifests, SHA-256 checksums, count audits, and CLI | Makes deviations from reported counts visible |

-### Corrections relative to the supplied script

-The supplied script was not a complete end-to-end implementation.
-The revised script makes the following material corrections while retaining valid portions:

-1. Replaces the commented ProTrek placeholder with official-model inference and either official-format FAISS retrieval or direct FASTA scoring.
-2. Keeps MMseqs2 clustering at 50% identity, adds explicit alignment-coverage fields, propagates machine scores, records parameters, and safely manages the temporary directory.
-3. Replaces `model.full()` with valid precision handling, performs batched ProstT5 inference, excludes control/EOS/padding tokens from mean pooling, and saves safe NPZ archives instead of unversioned pickle objects.
-4. Implements the stated statistic
-   `max_j cosine(candidate_i, verified_anchor_j)`.
-The original centroid score
-   is not mathematically equivalent to this maximum.
-5. Fits the scaler and UMAP only on the EC background; candidates and anchors are transformed afterward.
-HDBSCAN is fitted only to core candidates.
-6. Removes the hard-coded `target_cluster = 0`.
-Each verified anchor is mapped
-   to its nearest non-noise candidate, and the union of those candidate clusters defines the active region.
-7. Adds the missing final 642-candidate extraction.
-Ranking is by ProTrek machine score, with maximum anchor similarity and sequence ID used only as deterministic tie-breakers.
-8. Adds an explicitly optional feedback implementation in frozen ProTrek sequence-embedding space.
-It is not executed for reproduction of the current article because the study reports one cycle.

 ## 2. Important numerical correction for the manuscript

 The manuscript connects three claims that are not exactly compatible: